What is deposit protection?

 The fee-free BBVA online checking account with a German IBAN.

-Types of insoles and their protection
+Types of deposits and their protection

 Security the European way: Why the Spanish deposit guarantee scheme is just as reliable